Nader Al-Dahabi: As prime minister

 On 25 November 2007, Dahabi was appointed Prime Minister of Jordan after the resignation of the office's previous holder, Marouf al-Bakhit.
 As prime minister, Dahabi's focus was on improving Jordan's economy.

 During his tenure as prime minister, Dahabi attempted to implement reforms, but these were hindered by an unfriendly parliament.
 In 2009, halfway through Dahabi's four-year term, King Abdullah dissolved parliament and he resigned.
 He was replaced by Samir Rifai.

 After office

 Dahabi was implicated in the Pandora Papers.
-The documents linked him an offshore company in the British Virgin Islands.
+The documents linked him to an offshore company in the British Virgin Islands.

 Family

 Nader Dahabi's brother Mohammed was until January 2008 the head of the General Intelligence Directorate.
 In 2012, Mohammed Dahabi was sentenced to 13 years in prison.